kp101/Wellness-Monitor/RaspberryPi/bme68x/README.md

     4. connect pin SCL (i2c 1) on Pico to SCL pin on bme688,
     note: depending on what else is attached to I2C, there is a secondary address for bme688...0x76

-note: This sensor has a heater, it should have a breakin period and a scan period meeting the requirements of Bosch for accuracy. see Bosch doc.
+Notes on bme68x: This sensor has a heater, it should have a breakin period and a scan period meeting the requirements of Bosch for accuracy. see Bosch doc.

-On communicating with Adafruit IO's MQTT:
+Notes on communicating with Adafruit IO's MQTT:

     should leave client_id="" to avoid collision with multiple client with same client_id triggering random disconnects. (don't ask me how I know.) when sending JSON to Adafruit IO mqtt, 'value={"xxx":yy}' is needed.
 Otherwise, send only number and text. alternative to mqtt, it is also possible to use the restful api on Adafruit IO.

-Compile and Installation Instructions:
+Compiling and Installation Instructions:

     1. Customize, compile with Makefile,
     2. Once sucessfully compiled, sudo cp the bme68x.service file to /etc/systemd/system directory. sudo systemctl enable bme68x, sudo systemctl start bme68x.